 Complications and Risks of IVC Filter Removal

 Most people are aware of the possibility of developing blood clots that travel through the bloodstream and cause blockages restricting the blood flow.
 IVC filters trap these blood clots and prevent them from reaching the heart and lungs.
-These filters can be removed when the patient can take blood thinners, and if other things that cause them not to be effective.
+These filters can be removed when the patient can take blood thinners, life threatening times, if the IVC filter is at a high risk of rupture, and if other things that cause them not to be effective.

 Reasons for IVC Filter Removal